scoutapp/slate_apm_help/source/includes/_integrations.md

 <h3 id="sentry-configuration">Configuration</h3>

-The Rollbar configuration is an __app-specific__ integration, configured by providing a read-only Sentry __Access Token__ in the app settings within Scout.
+The Sentry configuration is an __app-specific__ integration, configured by providing a read-only Sentry __Access Token__ in the app settings within Scout.

 ![sentry access token](sentry_access_token.png)